 Participants will take a step into the lender’s shoes to evaluate small business loan applications.
 We will show participants the red flags that lenders look for and help them prepare the necessary numbers and documents for a loan application.
 The clinic will also include a panel session with local lenders to answer specific small business questions.

 |Module 4: You Are the Leader|

 Develop and enhance leadership skills.
-Many small business owners are looking to step out of the day-to-day operations of their business to become a more strategic and effective leader.
-In this module participants will gain a better understanding of how their personal leadership style influences their team and business, and then identify opportunities to enhance or adjust their approach to achieve even stronger business results.
+Many small business owners are looking to step out of the day-to-day operations of their business to become a more strategic and effective leaders.
+In this module, participants will gain a better understanding of how their personal leadership style influences their team and business, and then identify opportunities to enhance or adjust their approach to achieve even stronger business results.

 Knowing when to stand your ground and when to budge can make a good deal great.
-In this clinic participants will learn the dynamics of negotiation and develop effective strategies to create value though collaboration.
+In this clinic, participants will learn the dynamics of negotiation and develop effective strategies to create value through collaboration.

 |Module 5: It’s the People|